We're specialist Software Solicitors

 - explain the difference between component, library and an application and how (and why) they interact

-- which parts are more important than others
+- say which parts of the code are more important than others

 It can be counterproductive.

-We are specialist software solicitors based businesses regularly, and
+We are specialist software solicitors based businesses, and

 - not just aware of IT and software, but understand it